skellis46/slipbox/pressure, stress and strain - the body in time.md

 Quality of the questioning.
 The questions lack precision.
 They are more like drag nets.
 Capturing all.
 What is the risk in the precision?
 To narrow attention.
 I don't have evidence of this.
 It's a feeling.
 Perhaps a proposition.

+- domestication -- requires human intervention (else it dies). opposite of this for PaR and the body.
+The danger of domestication.
+Keeping it wild.
+The lightest of touches.
+But also narrowing and being specific. (re questions).

+### two propositions

+(one imagined, the other started)

 Haiku by Kobayashi Issa (1763-1828): (was a Japanese poet and lay Buddhist priest)

 In this world